ELJoOker2004/ELJoOker2004.github.io/_posts/2024-12-26-My 0xL4ugh CTF Challenges.md

 ### Last words

 > Thanks for reading and playing the CTF.
-I hope you liked the challenges and had a lot of fun while learning something new. type prompt.
+I hope you liked the challenges and had a lot of fun while learning something new.
 {: .prompt-info }

 ***If you have any questions or comments, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/eljooker) — [Discord](https://discord.com/users/605894319408283678) — [GitHub](https://github.com/ELJoOker2004)***